 What is Feline Diabetes?

 Feline diabetes is a very complex disorder in which your cat is unable to regulate its blood glucose (or sugar) properly.
-A cat's blood glucose is controlled by the hormone insulin.
+Blood glucose is controlled by the hormone insulin.
 Insulin is produced by beta cells in an organ called the pancreas.
 Diabetes develops when these beta cells lose function and stop producing insulin or when the body becomes resistant to the effects of insulin.

 What are the Signs and Symptoms?